Achalasia in Children

 - Endoscopy.
-A flexible telescope (endoscope) is passed into the esophagus.
+A flexible tube (endoscope) is passed into the esophagus.

-- Esophogram.
+- Barium swallow (esophogram).
 Pictures may be taken while the child swallows a thick liquid that shows up on X-rays.

 - Manometry.
 Pressures may be measured inside the esophagus as the child swallows sips of water.